From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context

-\textbf{Mitigating Hallucination.} LLM-generated explanations may hallucinate, especially when multiple node embeddings are projected within a single prompt.
-We address this issue through two complementary mechanisms within our framework: \begin{itemize} \item \textbf{Prompt templating with constrained node sets:} To reduce hallucinations, we ensure that our prompts contain a fixed set of nodes.
-We explicitly instruct the LLM to generate explanations only referencing these nodes, limiting the possibility of hallucinating unsupported nodes. \item \textbf{Post hoc filtering:} After the LLM generates the explanations, any hallucinated nodes are filtered out in a post-processing step.
-This filtering process ensures that the final explanation remains relevant and grounded in the actual GNN model's predictions, as detailed in Section \ref{section:expl_gen}. \end{itemize}
+\paragraph{Mitigating Hallucination.} LLM-generated explanations may hallucinate, especially when multiple node embeddings are projected within a single prompt.
+We address this issue through two complementary mechanisms within our framework: \begin{itemize} \item \textbf{Prompt templating with constrained node sets:} To reduce hallucinations, we partition $\mathcal{T}^\phi_v$ into fixed-size batches and sequentially prompt them to the LLM, instructing it to generate explanations that reference only the nodes in each batch. \item \textbf{Post hoc filtering:} After the LLM generates the explanations, any hallucinated nodes---the nodes absent in $\mathcal{T}^\phi_v$---are filtered out in a post-processing step.
+This filtering ensures that the final explanation remains relevant and grounded in the actual GNN model's predictions, as detailed in Section \ref{section:expl_gen}. \end{itemize}

 These strategies work together to minimize hallucination and enhance the accuracy and reliability of the generated explanations.